Mye-InfoBank/scRAFIKI/README.md

 ## Documentation

-The SIMBA pipeline comes with documentation about preprocessing, usage and downstream analysis.
-It is available [here](https://github.com/Mye-InfoBank/SIMBA/wiki).
+The scRAFIKI pipeline comes with documentation about preprocessing, usage and downstream analysis.
+It is available [here](https://github.com/Mye-InfoBank/scRAFIKI/wiki).

 ## Contact